Florida Fifth District Court of Appeal

+Boundaries of the five district courts of appeal that existed from 1979 to 2023.

 History

 The Fifth District Court of Appeal was created by the 1979 session of the Florida Legislature.
 The addition of the Florida Sixth District Court of Appeal in 2023 changed the caseload of the Fifth DCA.

 Previously, the Fifth DCA handled cases from the following counties and circuit courts: Lake, Marion, Sumter, Citrus & Hernando (Fifth Circuit); Volusia, Flagler, Putnam & St. Johns (Seventh Circuit); Orange & Osceola (Ninth Circuit); and Brevard & Seminole (18th Circuit).
 The Ninth Circuit was reassigned to the Sixth DCA and the Fourth Circuit (Clay, Duval & Nassau) was added from the First DCA.

 The Florida Fifth District Court of Appeal building, pictured in 2008.

 Chief Judges

 Judges who have served as Chief Judge of the Fifth DCA include: